MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 ## Persistent layers

-It features Persistent layers for Colemak-DH (default) and two Qwerty layouts, one normal, and one more optimized for gaming.
+It features Persistent layers for Colemak-DHk (default) and two Qwerty layouts, one normal, and one more optimized for gaming.
 These layers remain set even after un-plugging your keyboard.
+Due to my preference and to keep the keys somewhat consistent on the physical board, the Angle Mod is also applied to the Qwerty layouts.

 ```
 ┌────────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬──────┐